LEARNING TO SURF AFTER 40

 Eventually, all your hard work will pay off and you won’t believe that you nearly gave it all up.
 From struggling to jump to your feet to being able to stand up confidently for extended periods, you can prove to yourself that all goals in life are achievable.
 Even when the goal seemed impossible just a short while ago, the hard work and time you invest will always be rewarded.

-Soon enough, you’ll enjoy all the physical and psychological benefits we’ve discussed and you may even be able to bring friends and family along to watch you shine.
+Soon enough, you’ll enjoy all the physical and psychological benefits of learning to surf at 40 that we’ve discussed and you may even be able to bring friends and family along to watch you shine.
 As we’ve seen before, these are transferable skills because you’ll be more likely to take this determination and perseverance into your personal life and career.

 RELIEF FROM STRESS